jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/AspNetMVC.md

 In this step, you'll focus on the **SDKHelper**, **GraphService**, and **HomeController** classes.

  - **SDKHelper** intializes an instance of the **GraphServiceClient** from the library before each call to the Microsoft Graph.
 This is when the access token is added to the request.
- - **GraphService** builds and sends requests to the Microsoft Graph using the library and processes the responses.
+ - **GraphService** builds and sends requests to the Microsoft Graph using the library, and processes the responses.
  - **HomeController** contains actions that initiate the calls to the library in response to UI events.

 The starter project already declares a dependency for the Microsoft Graph .NET Client Library NuGet package:  *Microsoft.Graph*.